Varun0157/gRPC-programming/src/2 KNN/README.md

 ```

 The output is printed to the terminal, and written to the file `nn_<num-nearest>_<data-point>.txt`.
 Note that the client need not be aware of the amount of data-points in each server.
+Each line of the output is of the form `<nearest-neighbour> -> <distance-from-datapoint>`, until the time taken at the end.